intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 Documents can also provide test vectors, when applicable, that include grease values to ensure they are processed correctly.

+One limitation is that greasing does not check whether reserved values other than grease values are correctly treated as ignored or errors.
+As such, it is still possible that ossification can still occur where other reserved values are not allocatable without causing problems in practice.
+The goal is simply to increase the chances of correct implementation.

 # Deployment Considerations and Incentives for Greasing

 Greasing can be used as a tool to improve the active use of existing protocol